Manitoba went to the polls on September 10 and delivered a second term for the Progressive Conservatives of Premier Brian Pallister.

 The Marcelino family immigrated to Winnipeg from Manila when the newly elected MLA was four.

 Malaya Marcelino works as a communications specialist.
-She is mother to two children.
+She is the mother of two children.

 Malaya Marcelino’s uncle Ted, who represented Tyndall Park as MLA, lost in the September 10 election.